 Almost half a million Australians have an acquired brain injury (slightly more than one in every fifty people).
-We are interested in better understanding brain injury as it occurs in populations including children and adults, as a result of trauma or stroke, in basic science and animal research, and from the perspectives of neuroimaging to everyday function.
+We are interested in improving our understanding of brain injury as it occurs in populations including children and adults, as a result of trauma or stroke, and from the perspectives of neuroimaging to everyday function.
 We have a particular focus on investigating functional and psychosocial outcomes, the factors that impact on these outcomes, and the development and evaluation of intervention programs for a broad range of problems experienced by individuals with brain injury, with the ultimate aim of maximising their functional, psychological and social outcomes.

-Jennie Ponsford, Adam McKay, and Kate Gould together with DPsych student Yvette Alway are continuing a prospective study of psychiatric disorders following TBI, funded by the TAC.
-Within this project Yvette is also studying the impact of family interactions on the subsequent emotional adjustment of individuals with TBI, under Adam McKay’s supervision
+- Jennie Ponsford, Lisa Johnston and Kate Gould are continuing a prospective study of psychiatric disorders following TBI, funded by the TAC.

 Centres and Groups